contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/01_overview.md

 In this section we look at different ways to automatically create a web API from existing Data Stores.

-# Export a Web API from a Data Store
+# Export a web API from a Data Store

 You can automatically export a web API from a Data Store.
 If you do not already have a Data Store, checkout the [Entity Store](/technical-resources/apispark/guide/store/entity-stores/model-data "Entity Store") or the [File Store](/technical-resources/apispark/guide/store/file-stores "File Store") page to see how to build the appropriate Data Store.